TRIP REPORT – An offer too good to refuse : A spectacular trip to Tunisia and VietnamJanuary 22, 2020

 We were checked in very promptly and efficiently by the duty manager and then escorted to our room.
 The manager asked if we wanted a full tour now or if we preferred to wait until the following morning since we were arriving late at night.
 A small personalised alteration to the service protocol that not all hotels would note.

 I must admit that I had my reservations about this property, particularly given how low the room rate is compared to the average for this chain but walking through the rest of the public spaces on the way to our room those doubts were quickly extinguished.
-Everywhere you look there are amazing floral displays, thought provoking artwork and ancient artifacts all beautifully interspersed to give the hotel an overall feeling of elegance and quality.
+Everywhere you look there are amazing floral displays, thought provoking artwork and ancient artefacts all beautifully interspersed to give the hotel an overall feeling of elegance and quality.

-I had initially booked a garden view suite (which would be upgraded to an ocean view suite at the time of booking thanks to FSPP).
+I had initially booked a garden view suite (which would be automatically upgraded to an ocean view suite at the time of booking thanks to FSPP).
 However upon further consideration I far preferred the floorplan of the Premier Rooms – they are orientated lengthways with a huge amount of natural light provided by the floor to ceiling glass doors that open onto the balcony.
 In contrast, the Sea View Suites seem a lot more fragmented and darker.